The Institute of Taxation

 15. To do all other such lawful acts and things as are incidental or conducive to the attainment of the above objects or any one of them.

-ARTICLES OF ASSOCIATION
+ARTICLES

 (Rules & Regulations)

-MEMBERSHIP
+MEMBERSHIP QUALIFICATION:

-1. The application for seeking membership of the company shall be required to be seconded by an existing member whereupon the board of directors shall decide the matter of his admission as member or otherwise within ninety days of making of such application.
+1. The application for seeking membership of the company shall be required to be seconded by an existing member, whereupon the board of directors shall decide the matter of his admission as member or otherwise within ninety days of making such application.
 No minor or lunatic shall be admitted as a member of the company.

 2. Every person, upon applying for admission to membership, shall sign an undertaking that he will, if admitted, so long as he is a member, duly observe the Articles of the company for the time being in force.

-3. The board shall subject to the Articles, accept or reject any application for admission to membership.
+3. The board shall, subject to the Articles, accept or reject any application for admission to membership.
 The board’s decision shall be final and it shall not be liable to give any reasons thereof.

 1. A member renders himself liable to expulsion or suspension by the board if: